Munster Senior Club Hurling Championship

-The Munster Senior Club Hurling Championship (known for sponsorship reasons as the AIB Munster GAA Hurling Senior Club Championship) is an annual hurling competition organised by the Munster Council of the Gaelic Athletic Association since 1964 for the champion hurling teams in the province of Munster in Ireland.
+The Munster Senior Club Hurling Championship (Munster Club SHC), usually known simply as the Munster Club Championship, is an annual club hurling competition organised by the Munster Council of the Gaelic Athletic Association (GAA).
+It is one of the most prestigious hurling tournaments in Ireland and the most prestigious club competition in the province of Munster, played by the champion teams of the respective county club championships.